ratbag98/PySquaredle/README.md

 ## Roadmap

+* [ ] Handle gaps in the square.
+Solver already works, presentation needs improvement and the download logic needs an overhaul
 * [ ] Optionally separate results for "common" vs "uncommon" words (struggling to find appropriate wordlists or to decrypt Squaredle's lists)
 * [ ] Keep word list up to date (see above)